-- Hold On To Your Butts (HOTYB): The Seattle chapter is ramping up this summer and trying to clean up our beaches by educating smokers and helping people put their cigarette butts where it belongs.
+- Hold On To Your Butts (HOTYB): The Seattle chapter is ramping up this summer and trying to clean up our beaches by helping people put their cigarette butts where they belong.
 Cigarette butts are the number one item collected on beach cleans around the world, and though it is illegal to smoke on beaches in Seattle, we continue to find them every time we do a beach clean!
 We are looking for local businesses, especially near beaches like Alki, to sponsor ash cans and partner with us to get these toxic butts off of our beaches and out of our waters.
+Check out this success story from the Vancouver Island Chapter on their highly successful HOTYB program!
+For any further questions regarding HOTYB please contact our chapter committee.

 - The Snowrider Project: The Snowrider Project is active in mountain cleanups, educational outreach on the importance of keeping it clean upstream, and carpooling to your local ski area.
 There are several events over the calendar year so check the calendar on the events page to see what’s happening.
 Want to organize a mountain cleanup or event???
 If so or if you would like more information you can contact the project at email@example.com